How close can we get to each other when we’re wet? Or - Membering the Night Witches, Lou Lou Sainsbury, Mad’Art Cinema

-Lou Lou Sainsbury (she/her) is a trans artist, filmmaker and writer based in Margate, UK & Rotterdam, Netherlands.
-She self-identifies as a time traveller, making things that unwrite histories of living beings into mythopeaic dreamscapes, informed by queer & ecological activisms.
+Lou Lou Sainsbury (she/her) is a trans artist, filmmaker and writer based in Margate, UK & Arnhem, Netherlands.
+She identifies as a time traveller, making things that unwrite histories of living beings into mythopeaic dreamscapes, informed by queer & ecological activisms.
 She often seeks intimate approaches to understand technology, power, and how living beings transform within these worlds; using sloppy words, noisy performances and unstable images to create tricksterish fables for utopian thinking.

 Lou Lou’s projects have been shown internationally in galleries, film festivals and DIY spaces including: La Casa Encendida (2020) / South London Gallery (2020) / Tate Modern (2019) / Nottingham Contemporary (2019) / Well Projects (2020) / Yaby (2019) / ODD - Romania (2018) / Flat Time House - London (2018) / Guest Projects - London (2017) / Alchemy Film Festival - Scotland (2017).